ZeNyfh/gigavibe-java-edition/TOS.md

 - When I say "Zenvibe" or "the project" in these terms, I am referring to the bot designed to play music from various streaming services and audio files provided by users via HTTP/S URLs, and this GitHub repository.
 - When I say "project owner", "ZeNyfh", or "I" in these terms, I mean myself, the owner of this GitHub repository, ZeNyfh.
-- When I say "users", "moderators", "administrators", "owners" in these terms, I am referring to the users of the Discord service.
+- When I say "users", "moderators", "administrators", "owner" in these terms, I am referring to the users of the Discord service.
 - When I say "bug", "play", "radio" and "insert" in these terms, I am referring to features that can be used by users.
 - When I say "guild" in these terms, I am specifically referring to a discord guild, commonly known as a Discord server, which has Zenvibe present within it.